FULL. Yalgorup National Park and Myalup Pines Cottages – a relaxing botanical, bird-filled weekend with the DRB

 - Atlas details available: There is already a site on the Atlas of Living Australia which lists many of the flora and fauna in the area: https://biocache.ala.org.au/explore/your-area – -32.8159|115.67399999999998|11|ALL_SPECIES

-Diana has recommended we stay at Myalup Pines Cottages, 365 Forestry Rd, Myalup WA 6220.
+We are staying at Myalup Pines Cottages, 365 Forestry Rd, Myalup WA 6220.
 Located just 150km south of Perth and set in beautiful bushland.
-The DRB Nats has booked them, so we need you to join us there!
+The DRB Nats has booked them all.
 There are nature walks to go on there as well, so if you feel like a lazy, relaxing weekend in the bush, or you don’t want to walk far, you can do that too.

 NB: We are under pressure to get bookings as an outside party has asked to book some of the cottages and the owners have said we can have until 15th Feb to fill them or two will be given to the others – which is very fair.